tigera/docs/calico-enterprise/network-policy/beginners/calico-network-policy.mdx

 #### Extends Kubernetes network policy

 Calico network policy provides a richer set of policy capabilities than Kubernetes including: policy ordering/priority, deny rules, and more flexible match rules.
 While Kubernetes network policy applies only to pods, Calico network policy can be applied to multiple types of endpoints including pods, VMs, and host interfaces.
-Finally, when used with Istio service mesh, Calico network policy supports securing applications layers 5-7 match criteria, and cryptographic identity.

 #### Write once, works everywhere